Student Organizations

 Information for Applicants

-The application process for National Honor Society will begin in April 2025 for the 2024-2025 school year.
+The application process for National Honor Society will begins in April each school year.
+The application deadline is posted with the application.

 Sophomores (and Juniors who are not current members) who have a GPA of 3.8 will be invited by their school email address to apply for membership.

 Sophomore students who have Honors Status and a 3.6 or better Cumulative GPA (at least ten Honors/AP courses on the transcript, with a grade of C or better as the minimum) and Junior students who have Honors Status and a 3.6 or better Cumulative GPA (16 or more AP/Honors/CIS courses with a grade of C or better on their transcript) will also receive an invitation to make their case to be inducted.
 This invitation will be sent via school email as soon as grades can be calculated by the registrar.
-We anticipate the SOONEST we will receive this information is April 15th, 2025.
 Applicants will be invited to come to a voluntary information session where they will receive the application information.
 Applications will be due near the end of April or early May, and students will be notified of their status in early May.
-Those who are selected to be inducted must attend the Induction Ceremony on Monday, May 19, 2025.
+Those who are selected to be inducted must attend the Induction Ceremony to follow.
 If you are interested in applying, please wait for the invitation for further instructions.

-All eligible NHS applicants must document 24 hours of community service between the previous summer (June 2024) and the application deadline (approximately April 2025).
+All eligible NHS applicants must document 24 hours of community service between the previous summer and the application deadline.
 If you anticipate qualifying for membership based on GPA, you must complete these hours to be considered for acceptance.
 Please be aware that these hours must be separate from any required service related to other organizations of which you may be a member.

 Meetings